-21 While the explanatory model of the motoric movement action has a strong suspicion that the earliest organisms initially engaged in random motor movements, it demonstrates that after millions of years of evolution, the roles of internal and external have reversed.
+While the explanatory model of the motoric movement action has a strong suspicion that the earliest organisms initially engaged in random motor movements, it demonstrates that after millions of years of evolution, the roles of internal and external have reversed.
 It's much more efficient for organisms to work from an action trajectory shape rather than relying on random motor movements.
-Creating an action trajectory shape, for instance, from fingertips to a coffee cup or from a spoon to a soup bowl, is by far more effective and efficient than
+Creating an action trajectory shape, for instance, from fingertips to a coffee cup or from a spoon to a soup bowl, is by far more effective and efficient than repeatedly generating random internal movements with the hope that the fingertips will reach the coffee cup or the spoon will reach the soup.

 The previous explication does not concern the paradigm itself, but rather its foundation.
 The explanatory model notes that the mentioned phenomena will emerge regardless of which focus you centralize.
 The new paradigm, however, involves the novel concept that you can complete a motor action entirely by focusing solely on creating and completing the aforementioned external action trajectory shape.
 In contrast to the idea that the earliest organisms began with an emphasis on arbitrary motor movements within the body and then seeing what external results they would have, the explanatory model asserts that these roles have now been entirely reversed.
-In walking, within the external (primary) focus, we mainly perceive the movement of the outer surface of the entire body22 and guide that progression with motor movements, within the internal (secondary) focus, which only extend to the outer surface of the feet.
+When rowing, we mainly perceive, within the external (primary) focus, the progressive movement of the boat and guide that progression with motor movements within the internal (secondary) focus, which extend only to the outer surface of the oars c.q. the outer surface of the paddles.